|

 1 Corinthians 6: 17.
 But he that joins himself to our Master (Y'shua), is with him one spirit.
 18. Flee from sexual sin.
 For every (other) sin which a man commits, is external to his body*; but he that commits sexual sin, sins against his own body.
 (AENT)

-It is not sin per se that causes a person who professes to be a believer to be eternally estranged from God but, rather, it is our surrender to sin which causes our faith and faithfulness to dim or completely die out.
-We flirt with spiritual disaster if we - by our thoughts, words, and conduct - deny Christ, reject grace, spurn redemption, and push away the Holy Spirit.
+It is not sin per se that causes a person who professes to be a believer to be eternally estranged from YHWH but, rather, it is our surrender to sin which causes our faith and faithfulness to dim or completely die out.
+We flirt with spiritual disaster if we - by our thoughts, words, and conduct - deny Messiah, reject grace, spurn redemption, and push away the Holy Spirit.

-Under the Old Covenant, God put to death people who willingly disobeyed His commands or offered "strange fire" (Lev.
+Under the Old Covenant, YHWH put to death people who willingly disobeyed His commands or offered "strange fire" (Lev.
 10:1-2).
 There was no atonement for intentional sin - and there still isn't.
 All of the sin offerings of the Levitical Law were for unintentional sin.

 Case in point, Numbers 15:32-35 tells us: While the Israelites were in the desert, a man was found gathering wood on the Sabbath day.
 Those who found him gathering wood brought him to Moses and Aaron and the whole assembly, and they kept him in custody because it was not clear what should be done to him.
-Then the LORD said to Moses, "The man must die.
+Then YHWH said to Moses, "The man must die.
 The whole assembly must stone him outside the camp".

 The man who sinned willingly was not deceived in any way.
 He was not driven by uncontrollable impulses.
 He simply decided to ignore what God had said about the Sabbath.
 His reward was death.